 Catering: McDonald's Drive Thru Amenities: Travelodge Outdoor Space: Large grass space next to hotel Forecourt: Texaco, Shop, Costa Express, Roberto's Hand Car Wash

 First 2 hours free for all vehicles, after which all vehicles must pay £8 for up to 24 hours or £10 for overnight parking.

 A small number of HGVs can be parked, but these spaces can only be accessed when travelling westbound.
 If travelling eastbound (or approaching from a local road), the entrance is too tight for HGVs.

 🌍 Operators & Official Websites:

 Trivia and History

-Maps show that the service area was developed between 1955 and 1962 as a garage named 'Blue Boar'.
+A garage known as the 'Blue Boar Garage' has been positioned here on London since at least the 1930s.
 It was built between Bourton House and Blue Boar Cottage, with the Blue Boar Farm positioned on the opposite side of the road, and as a result the junction was known as 'Blue Boar Corner'.

 At Mangrove, plans emerged to build a flyover at the dangerous Blue Boar Corner in the late 1960s.
 These plans also referenced a "motorway-style" service station which would be built next to Bourton House.
 Blue Boar Garages proposed a 'Motor Motel' in 1979, along with a restaurant and new filling station.

 The Little Chef closed on 22 August 2012, and was converted to a McDonald's Drive Thru shortly after.

 Despite the exit still being known as the Blue Boar turn, the service area has been officially called 'Mangrove service station' for some time.
-Some sources say 'Dunchurch services'.
+Some sources call it 'Dunchurch services'.